ethanwaker9/work-43/README.md

-# F2LD: Hint-Aware Dual Lattice Attacks on Embedded Systems
+# F2LD: Efficient Dual Lattice Attacks on Embedded Systems

 This repository contains the implementation and benchmarks for efficient side-channel dual lattice key recovery on embedded systems.
 Our code implements the F2LD distinguisher together with the four existing dual-attack distinguishers it is compared against, and validates end-to-end key recovery on real reduced lattices.